LucasCJYSDL/LucasCJYSDL.github.io/_pages/about.md

 My long-term research objective is to extend the capability of reinforcement learning, with a keen focus on analyzing/proposing data-centric and general-purpose reinforcement learning algorithms: how can RL agents evolve with data (efficiently)?
 The grand vision is to broadly deploy reinforcement learning in real-world decision-making and policy-learning tasks (especially for robotics), with an aim to achieve superhuman performance.

-**I expect to graduate in May 2024 and am actively looking for Post Doc positions.** For your information, my email address is chen3686 AT purdue DOT edu.
-Thank you for your consideration!

 Most importantly, I love soccer and sitcoms......